p-charis/cpapaevangelou/_teaching/21-panteion-lecture.md

 location: "Athens, Greece"
 ---

-Gave a lecture to BA students of Media Studies
+Gave a lecture to BA students of Media Studies on the Political Economy of Twitch